DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Introduction

-To address these challenges, we propose a novel \textbf{decomposition-based causal discovery (DCD) framework}.
-By systematically decomposing time series into its fundamental component into trend, seasonality, and residuals, our approach enables targeted causal discovery at multiple temporal scales.
-This structured decomposition reduces spurious correlations and enhances the ability to identify complex causal relationships.
-Specifically, our approach applies \textbf{stationarity tests}~\citep{kwiatkowski1992testing} to the trend component to assess long-term dependencies, \textbf{kernel-based dependence measures} \citep{scholkopf2002learning} to the seasonal component to identify cyclic dependencies, and \textbf{constraint-based causal discovery}~\citep{runge2020discovering} to the residual component to identify short-term causal effects.
-The individual causal graphs derived from these components are then integrated into a unified causal graph, capturing both long-term and short-term causal relationships.
-Our key contributions are as follows: \begin{itemize} \item \textbf{Decomposition-based Causal Discovery:} We introduce a structured framework that systematically separates and analyzes trend, seasonal, and residual components, enabling precise causal discovery. \item \textbf{Component-Specific Causal Discovery:} Most CD methods operate on raw time series where trend and seasonal structure are mixed with short-term dynamics, creating spurious dependencies and violating stationarity assumptions.
-We separate these effects and apply targeted CD approaches to each component, enabling accurate identification of long-term, periodic, and short-term causal relationships. \item \textbf{Empirical Validation:} We conduct extensive evaluations on synthetic and real-world datasets, demonstrating superior CD performance compared to state-of-the-art methods such as PCMCI+\citep{runge2020discovering} and CD-NOD \citep{huang2020causal}. \end{itemize}
+To address these challenges, we propose a \textbf{decomposition-based causal discovery (DCD) framework}.
+By decomposing each time series into trend, seasonal, and residual components, the framework enables targeted causal discovery at multiple temporal scales, reducing spurious correlations and exposing causal structure that is obscured in raw data.
+Specifically, DCD applies \textbf{stationarity tests}~\citep{kwiatkowski1992testing} to the trend component to assess long-term dependencies, \textbf{kernel-based dependence measures}~\citep{scholkopf2002learning} to the seasonal component to identify cyclic structure, and \textbf{constraint-based causal discovery}~\citep{runge2020discovering} to the residual component to identify short-term causal effects.
+The component-level graphs are integrated into a unified causal graph capturing both long- and short-term causal relationships.
+Our contributions are as follows: \begin{itemize} \item \textbf{Decomposition-based causal discovery.} A structured framework that separates trend, seasonal, and residual components and performs targeted inference at each temporal scale. \item \textbf{Identifiability analysis.} An explicit treatment of decomposition as spectral filtering, with identifiability guarantees under linear Gaussian dynamics and an SHD bound in terms of the leakage parameter $\varepsilon$ and Type-I error $\alpha_n$. \item \textbf{Empirical validation.} Evaluation on synthetic benchmarks and two real-world datasets shows superior recovery of causal structure relative to PCMCI+~\citep{runge2020discovering}, CD-NOD~\citep{huang2020causal}, DYNOTEARS~\citep{pamfil2020dynotears}, and additional constraint-based and score-based baselines.
+Sensitivity and isolation studies show that the gains arise from multi-scale integration, not from STL preprocessing alone. \end{itemize}

-Experimental results confirm that our decomposition-based framework effectively disentangles causal relationships, reducing spurious associations while preserving essential causal dependencies.
-The approach provides actionable insights across domains such as finance, climate science, and healthcare.
-This decomposition-based approach bridges the gap between time series forecasting and CD, offering a more nuanced understanding of temporal causality in complex multivariate time series.